james201010/ad-financial-docker-compose/README.md

 ```

 Change directory to where the repo has been cloned
+Example below:

 ```
 cd /home/ec2-user/environment/adfin-docker
 ```

-Set lab user id to at least 5 character name
+Set lab user id to at least 5 character name.
+This is used to create the Application name and the CSaaS RBAC User and Role

+Example below:
 ```
 export appd_workshop_user=jrshn
 ```